ASoelvsten/IX-ML-Resources/AIMS2025/README.md

 - Pranav Mamidanna: Introduction to neural simulation-based inference from scratch.
 The material can be found on [GitHub](https://github.com/pranavm19/SBI-Tutorial).

+## Earth Science & Engineering

+- Ben Moseley: Symbolic regression with deep neural networks.
+The material can be found on [GitHub](https://github.com/benmoseley/symbolic-regression-with-deep-neural-networks-workshop).

 ## Epidemiology

 - Oliver J. Watson: Training Deep Learning Surrogates for Infectious Disease Modelling.
 The material can be found on [GitHub](https://github.com/OJWatson/emidm/blob/main/examples/AIMS_surrogate_notebook.ipynb)